 Doctor Temple Grandin is one of the world’s most well-known and respected individuals with autism.
 This incredible woman, a Professor of Animal Sciences at Colorado State University, has worked hard to advocate for autism.
 She is also well-known for her revolutionary work in the meat production industry, which gave us a more ethical way to handle livestock.

 Parents of children with autism go to her for advice and insight.
 People read the six books she has written.

-For the impact she has imparted on this world, it’s really no surprise—but still an incredible honor—that Temple Grandin will be one of September 2017’s ten inductees into the National Women’s Hall of Fame.
+For the impact she has imparted on this world, it’s really no surprise—but still an incredible honor—that Temple Grandin was inducted into the National Women’s Hall of Fame.
 It is an honor that has been given to a host of amazing women over history, including Susan B. Anthony, Eleanor Roosevelt, and Rosa Parks.

-For more information on Temple Grandin and the news of her induction into the National Women’s Hall of Fame, check out the video interview below!
-And Temple Grandin, we offer you our sincere congratulations—you deserve this honor!
+For more information on Temple Grandin and the news of her induction into the National Women’s Hall of Fame, check out this video interview.